-Liquidity is strong for both systems and will remain so despite planned spending for capital investments.
-Each system plans to finance the bulk of its annual capital improvement plan (CIP) with cash reserves over the next five years.

-Unrestricted cash and investments in the water system were roughly \$415 million and about \$358 million in the sewer system at the close of fiscal 2021 (Exhibit 4).
-The two funds also have significant restricted cash assets held for budget stabilization, debt service and capital.
+Liquidity is strong for both systems and will remain so even after planned spending for capital investments in the water system (Exhibit 4).
+Management plans to maintain roughly 500 days cash on hand.
+The two systems also have significant restricted cash assets held for budget stabilization, debt service and capital.

-Days cash on hand is strong for both systems, particularly the water enterprise
+Days cash on hand will remain strong for both systems, even as the authority spends down cash for water projects